JitteryRaptor/project-nevada/FONV Modules/Core/readme - Project Nevada.txt

 The Core module is the foundation of Project Nevada, and as such required by all other modules.

-It adds the gameplay features found in popular first-person-shooter games that were yet missing in New Vegas.
+It adds the gameplay features found in popular first-person-shooter games that were missing in New Vegas.
 Some of those features are improved versions of already well-known Fallout 3 mods, like the Grenade Hotkey, Bullet Time or Sprint.
 All of them are rewritten from the ground up, with exciting new features like the support for several VATS perks in Bullet Time and support for throwing weapons with the grenade hotkey.
 Others are brand new, like the Dynamic Crosshair that changes it size according to the current weapon spread.
 Each of those features can be individually enabled or disabled in-game.
 They are fully script-based to play along well with other mods.